Key Takeaways

 How Do Circadian Rhythms Influence NAD+ Supplementation?

-- Salvage pathway efficiency: Spaced dosing maintains a steady precursor pool when NAMPT activity is highest.
+• Salvage pathway efficiency: Spaced dosing keeps precursors available when NAMPT activity is at its peak.

 Compare Top Weight Loss Treatments